Foundry Agent Deploy

 Step 1: Detect and Scan Project

-Get the project path from the selected agent root in the project context (see Common: Project Context Resolution).
+Get the project path from the selected agent root in the project context (see Common Project Context Resolution).
 Detect the project type by checking for these files.
 Do not scan sibling agent folders.

 | Project Type | Detection Files |